Baker/dotfiles/COMMON.md

 This is just a readme of the common quirks I have encountered while building out this project.

+## General

+### Icons are not rendering/showing as squares

+The solution is simple, probably easy to automate as well, might look into that, but for now: <https://github.com/romkatv/powerlevel10k/blob/master/font.md>

 ## Ubuntu

 ### Command not found: Make